microsoft/vscode-docs/docs/editor/intellisense.md

 ![image of IntelliSense not working](images/intellisense/intellisense_error.png)

 This issue can be caused by a variety of reasons.
+First, try restarting VS Code.
+If the problem persists, consult the language extension's documentation.
 For JavaScript specific troubleshooting, please navigate to the [JavaScript language document](/docs/languages/javascript).
-For other languages you will need to consult the extension's documentation.

-* Why am I not seeing method and variable suggestions?
+* Why am I not seeing method and variable suggestions? (see image below)

 ![image of IntelliSense showing no useful suggestions](images/intellisense/missing_typings.png)